RandomStudio/random-studio/src/content/projects/nike-x-jfs-collection.md

   - key: 'With: '
     value: Bonsoir Paris
 opengraph:
-  ogTitle: Nike x JFS Collection
+  title: Nike x JFS Collection
-  ogDescription: 'Revolving around the theme of modularity, the Nike x JFS
+  description: 'Revolving around the theme of modularity, the Nike x JFS
     collection captured the body in motion.
 We created campaign photography, an event and a blueprint for all in-store installations that played with sequence, function and change. '
-  ogImage: /img/054_Nike_JFS NYC WPR Event_LD_portfolio1 1.png
+  image: /img/054_Nike_JFS NYC WPR Event_LD_portfolio1 1.png
 ---